visipedia/iwildcam_comp/readme.md

 MegaDetector's output (addressed by `['images']['detections']`).
 When there are overlapping instances, we only preserve the ID of the instance with the higher detection confidence (`'conf'` field).

+### Obfuscated GPS Locations of cameras
+We provide GPS locations for the majority of the camera traps, obfuscated within 1km for security and privacy reasons.
+Some of the obfuscated GPS locations (all from one country) were not released at the request of WCS, but knowing that the locations not listed in the `gps_locations.json` file are all from the same country should help competitors narrow down the set of possible species for those locations based on what is seen in the training data.

 ### Other Useful links
 * [Notebook](https://www.kaggle.com/vighneshbgoogle/iwildcam-visualize-instance-masks) for visualizing iWildCam instance masks.